Disney’s California Adventure

 Security checkpoints are located at:

-- At the parking Structures prior to boarding the tram
+- At the parking structure before boarding the tram (top left)

 Guests without bags (and strollers) line(s) are available at all but the small hotel entrance.
 Those in your party without bags should use this line to quickly get through and make the lines for those with bags shorter, getting everyone through faster.